 - Meaningful Name: Mr. and Mrs. Dead are, well, dead.

 - Medium Blending: The show is primarily a puppet show, but some sequences dips into to other mediums, such as 2D animation (most prominently in the Lamp's Dream Song in Episode 6), 3D animation (most prominently when Colin shows off the "Digital World" in Episode 4), claymation (the new friend’s song from “Death”) and there is even a prolonged live-action sequence in Episode 6.

 - Mind Screw: Combined with Serial Escalation.
 The first few episodes tend to make sense within children's show logic, excepting a few scenes and the Ambiguous Situation.
 The second half of the show invokes Surreal Horror and psychological storytelling more and more.
 It all leads up to an extremely confusing reveal (in the web videos) that all the singing teachers are controlled by some kind of weird machine, which may or may not belong to Yellow Guy's creepy dad.
 Red Guy unplugs the machine, and suddenly we cut to the first scene from the first episode, except all the characters are different colours.

-- Mockumentary: True to the surreal tone of the series, the official "Behind the Scenes" featurette is this.
-At first look it more-or-less appears like pretty much every other self-congratulatory "Behind the Scenes" mini-dokumentary transparently meant to sell the show, but on closer inspection the interview with creators Becky and Joe that features throughout the video, has them doing nothing but spouting Meaningless Meaningful Words, at that is best only tangentially related to what actually happens in the series, and telling Blatant Lies about the series' premise, such as claiming that it is about "three best friends who go on a journey to find a magic pirate ship and save the day."
+- Mockumentary: True to the surreal tone of the series, the official "Behind the Scenes" featurette on the DVD is this.
+At first look it more-or-less appears like pretty much every other self-congratulatory "Behind the Scenes" mini-dokumentary transparently meant to sell the show, but on closer inspection the interview with creators Becky and Joe that features throughout the video, has them doing nothing but spouting Meaningless Meaningful Words, that is at best only tangentially related to what actually happens in the series, and telling Blatant Lies about the series' premise, such as claiming that it is about "three best friends who go on a journey to find a magic pirate ship and save the day."
 Alongside this, there is constantly repeating footage and background music, and an additional interview with voice actor Baker Terrald (actually series co-writer Baker Terry) describing his experiences with voicing several characters, none of which ever appear on the series.